Cisco-Talos/clamav-documentation/src/manual/Development/fuzzing-sanitizers.md

 See <https://google.github.io/oss-fuzz/advanced-topics/reproducing/> for more details.

-## Build & Test Fuzz Targets Sanitizers in CMake (v0.104 and newer)
+## Build & Test Fuzz Targets Sanitizers in CMake

 Inside your `clamav` git clone, run: